Skip to content

 Talking Leadership with Dr. Wess Stafford

-Stafford, an internationally recognized advocate for children in poverty, is author of Too Small to Ignore and Just a Minute.
+Stafford, an internationally recognized advocate for impoverished children, is the author of Too Small to Ignore and Just a Minute.
 He has announced his upcoming retirement after 35 years of service at Compassion, including the past 19 as president.
 He joined the staff of Compassion in 1977 and has served as president since 1993.
 At the time of this Outcomes interview, Compassion was in the process of selecting Stafford’s successor as president.

 Founded in 1952, Compassion International is one of the world’s largest Christian child development agencies, partnering with more than 60 denominations and thousands of local churches to serve more than one million children in 26 countries (Compassion.com).